 There is light at the end of the tunnel

 Your action can also be an inaction, where you wait and see your boss blow himself up.
 See the two instances below.

 Maybe too late, but sooner or later he will be exposed as incompetent.
-Then it turns out that he cannot fulfil the specified and requested performance at all.
+Then it turns out that he cannot fulfill the specified and requested performance at all.
 Or that he punched far above his weight.
 But of course it is always another person’s mistake according to the narcissist.